yujiri8/yujiri.xyz/software/python.md

 <br>

-My overall opinion is that Python is an excellent language; especially for learning, but by no means only for that.
+My overall opinion is that Python is an excellent language.
+Especially for learning, but by no means only for that.
 It deserves its popularity... something I don't say of many other things.